 The redesigned HomeBase website communicates the organization's mission in a modern and approachable format.
 Since Homebase had their own in house web team, we designed the layout according to a template that could be implemented quickly and cost effectively.
 Our UX team, headed by Sean Nelson, applied the new branding colors along with carefully chosen imagery, logos, and text, to create a vision of the homepage that could be implemented across the other pages by Homebase's internal web development team.

-(Right) The front page mockup, used to guide the creation of subsequent pages.
+(Below) The front page mockup, used to guide the creation of subsequent pages.

 HomeBase is as an information resource, recruiting center, and donation channel for homelessness.
 When redesigning the website, we focused on simplifying the navigation and emphasizing the core brand messages.

-We also created a series of business cards, e-signatures, stationary, and a newsletter template.
+The team also created a series of business cards, e-signatures, stationary, and a newsletter template.

-The team also turned the logo into a tiled pattern that could be used as a brand element across different applications.
+We also turned the logo into a tiled pattern that could be used as a brand element across different applications.

 To showcase the new brand we applied the logo to shirts, hoodies, bags, and other swag.

 Over the past 25 years, Executive Director and founding member Marty Fleewood has grown Hombase into a force for good in California and nationwide.
 I was thrilled to lead this rebranding project as the company prepares for its next 25 years.
-The new logo and website will be rolled out in 2019, as Marty's final contribution before retirement.